alexhunsley/swift-testing-wildcards/README.md

 The crucial part is the `RetryParam.variants` bit where we specify the values each property can take.
 The use of `.values` means we're explicitly giving all the possible values (by giving some `Sequence`), and `.wild` means "use all possible values automatically"; it can only be used on types with a finite number of states like `enum` and `Bool`.

-In order to use this technique we must define a simple mutable struct like this:
+In order to use this technique we must define a simple mutable struct:

 ```swift
     // mutable struct with a no-param init